-8. Preparation and Implementation of SWPCP
+6. Preparation and Implementation of SWPCP

-a.
-The SWPCP must be prepared by a person knowledgeable in stormwater management and familiar with the facility.
+- a.
+The SWPCP must be prepared by a person knowledgeable in stormwater management and familiar with the facility. - b.

-- b.
 The SWPCP must be signed and certified in accordance with 40 CFR §122.22. - c.
-In accordance with Schedule A.2, the SWPCP must include control measures/BMPs that implement each narrative technology-based effluent limit to eliminate or reduce the potential to contaminate stormwater and prevent exceedance of instream water quality standards. - d.
-The permit registrant must implement the SWPCP and any revisions to the plan.
-Failure to implement any narrative technology-based effluent limits, other control measures or operational practices described in the SWPCP is a violation of this permit. - e.
-If the permit registrant fails to implement the control measures in the SWPCP, the permit registrant must take corrective actions and implement the measures before the next storm event if practicable or no later than 30 calendar days after the discovery, unless a later date is approved by DEQ or agent. - f.
-The permit registrant must keep the SWPCP current and revise it as necessary to reflect current site conditions and changes to the site.
+The SWPCP must include each narrative technology-based effluent limit to eliminate or reduce the potential to contaminate stormwater and prevent any violation of instream water quality standards. - d.
+Permit registrants must implement the SWPCP and any revisions to the plan.
+Failure to implement any of the control measures or practices described in the SWPCP is a violation of this permit. - e.
+The SWPCP must be kept current and revised as necessary to reflect applicable changes to the site. - f.
+Revisions must be made in accordance with Schedule A.8.